Fireside Chats

 Education, Meaningful Engagement and Community

-Recreate the deepening and connection we’d ideally be sharing in person around a fire.
+Cultivate the connection and depth online we’d ideally be sharing in- person around a fire.

-Gather around to engage in various subjects of ecopsychology.
+Gather together to engage our heads and hearts around various subjects of ecopsychology.

-Build community and learn from others and ecopsychology practitioners.
+Develop connections and learn from others in the ecopsychology community.

-Discuss how we can apply this wisdom to our personal and professional lives, and communities.
+Discuss how we can personally and professionally apply ecopsychological wisdom to transform our inner lives and outer world

-My experiences sitting around a fire – whether a wood stove in the winter or bonfire in the fall – often invite me into a more conscious and considerate place within myself.
+My experiences sitting around a fire – whether a wood stove in the winter or bonfire in the fall – often invite me into a more conscious, connected and considerate place.
 I am more in touch with myself and others, better able to listen, contemplate and share.
 We hope to do the same with our Fireside Chats and hope you’ll join as we warm our bodies, minds, hearts and spirits.

 Fires invite us to gather around and gather close.
 Bringing people together and providing warmth is part of the catalyst it provides for so many wonderful conversations and reflections.
 It can nudge us to slow down, becoming more connected and contemplative.
 Fire is symbolic of transformation, and the experience of being near a fire has often been the context for very poignant and transformative experiences.